MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 The curve is designed so that users are incentivised to lock their MVK.
 If the MLI goes below 20%, the fee goes up exponentialy in order to help maintain an healthy ratio of locked MVK and secure the Mavryk governance and ecosystem.

-Rule of thumb: if vMVK is scarce then converting vMVK into MVK is relatively expensive, and if vMVK is plentiful then converting vMVK into MVK is relatively cheap.
+Rule of thumb: if sMVK is scarce then converting sMVK into MVK is relatively expensive, and if sMVK is plentiful then converting sMVK into MVK is relatively cheap.

 The exit fee rate and algorithm parameters are governable, and like any governance rule, these can be updated by community vote.